Connect and Sign

 Setup

 By default, we will authenticate users which means users will need to sign on every connection.
-This page describes how you can control whether you want to authenticate on each connection or if you want to allow users to connect only first and then optionally authenticate at a later time.
+This means, that you don't need to set any prop to automatically authenticate users.

 .